Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 ### Keyboard Shortcuts

 Button and tab filters both have a [KeyGesture](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CompletionFilter.KeyGesture) property that can be set to a shortcut to toggle/activate the related UI via the keyboard.
-For instance, a "Properties" filter may use an <kbd>Alt</kbd>+<kbd>P</kbd> key gesture.
+For instance, a **Properties** filter may use an <kbd>Alt</kbd>+<kbd>P</kbd> key gesture.
 The key gesture text will be automatically added to the button/tab's tooltip if the tooltip is a string.

 ## Filtering Unmatched Items (Auto-Shrink)